Solar in Idaho Falls, ID: 2026 Cost, Savings & Payback

 What is the solar payback period in Idaho Falls?

-The average solar payback period in Idaho Falls is approximately 12.9 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $11,462.
+The average solar payback period in Idaho Falls is approximately 18.4 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $32,245 before subtracting installation cost.

 Does Idaho Falls have net metering?

 Yes, Idaho Falls has access to net metering through Idaho Power.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.

-Is solar worth it in Idaho Falls, ID?
+Is solar worth it in Idaho Falls, ID in 2026?